-Please report suspiciously operating pharmacies to NABP.
+Please report suspiciously operating pharmacies to us.
 You may do so anonymously.
 We also encourage you to report such sites to your local state board of pharmacy, especially if you or a loved one has been harmed.
-NABP forwards information regarding suspiciously operating sites to the most appropriate regulatory authorities.
+We forward information regarding suspiciously operating sites to the most appropriate regulatory authorities.

 6. How are international pharmacy websites regulated?

 Online sites located outside the US pose the greatest challenges for state and federal regulators.
 Cooperation with other nations and their regulatory agencies has been and continues to be the key to regulating online international pharmacy sites.
-NABP is working with a number of international regulatory agencies to establish the .Pharmacy Verified Websites Program for their pharmacy websites.
+We are working with a number of international regulatory agencies to establish the .Pharmacy Verified Websites Program for their pharmacy websites.

 7. How do pharmacy websites verify prescriptions?

 Generally, state laws require faxed prescriptions to be received directly from the prescriber (not the patient) to be valid.
 Online sites that do not protect the integrity of the original prescription, or that do not verify the authenticity of suspect prescriptions, may be in violation of the law.
-In addition, VIPPS-accredited pharmacies and those that have been granted a .pharmacy domain must have policies and procedures in place that address these issues.
+In addition, VIPPS-accredited pharmacies must have policies and procedures in place that address these issues.
 Before you entrust your health to anyone online, look for the VIPPS Seal or .pharmacy in the URL.

 For VIPPS Applicants

-1. Who do I contact about the status of my application?
+3. Who do I contact about the status of my VIPPS application?

 A survey will be scheduled at an agreed-upon date.
 It will focus on compliance with the VIPPS Criteria, federal and state rules and laws, and implementation of the pharmacy’s approved policies and procedures.
-An NABP surveyor will typically be at the pharmacy for a full day, interviewing personnel, reviewing pharmacy records/documents, and touring the pharmacy.
+One of our surveyors will typically be at the pharmacy for a full day, interviewing personnel, reviewing pharmacy records/documents, and touring the pharmacy.

 The pharmacy will receive a letter outlining the findings of the survey, identifying any areas of non-compliance with the VIPPS Criteria, and will be given an opportunity to correct them.
 Facilities are given 30 calendar days for any needed remediation.

-4. What is NABP’s role in regulating pharmacies?
+6. What is our role in regulating pharmacies?

-NABP does not regulate pharmacies, but it supports the state boards of pharmacy that do.
-We administer the competency examinations that state boards require for pharmacist licensure and many boards rely on our accreditation programs to verify that suppliers or online pharmacies with multiple licenses are operating safely and legitimately in the jurisdictions where they do business.
+We do not regulate pharmacies, but it supports the state boards of pharmacy that do.
+We administer the competency examinations that state boards require for pharmacist licensure and many boards rely on our accreditation programs to verify that suppliers or pharmacy websites with multiple licenses are operating safely and legitimately in the jurisdictions where they do business.

-For one, they will not be able to advertise with Google, Yahoo!, and Bing, because these search engines require NABP accreditation to do so.
-Also, Visa recognizes companies with accreditation as legitimate pharmacy merchants.
-And finally, securing VIPPS accreditation allows legitimate pharmacies to gain additional credibility and consumer trust through linking with NABP, which has protected the public health since 1904.
+For one, they will not be able to advertise with Google, Yahoo!, and Bing, because these search engines require VIPPS accreditation or .pharmacy verification to do so.
+Also, Visa recognizes companies with accreditation or verification as legitimate pharmacy merchants.
+And finally, securing VIPPS accreditation allows legitimate pharmacies to gain additional credibility and consumer trust through linking with us, which has protected the public health since 1904.

 If you only want a .pharmacy domain, you are not required to have VIPPS accreditation.
-Visit the Apply page of safe.pharmacy to learn more.
+Visit the Apply page to learn more.